Talking Blues and Hobos

 Woody Guthrie’s centenary, steel guitars and talking blues, freedom and freight train whistles and the Dust Bowl mentality which has replaced Ireland’s Celtic Tiger bravado lead this restless mind to John T Davis and frocks.

 Its called polygenesis.
-Himself was thinking about making a TV documentary about Hobos, the drop-outs, restless souls and homeless labourers who ride the rails in the boxcars of freight trains.
+Years ago, in a previous incarnation as a TV producer, Himself was thinking about making a television documentary about Hobos; the drop-outs, restless souls and homeless labourers who ride the rails in the boxcars of freight trains.
 He set off to do a recce in the US.
-Unbeknownst to him, John T Davis was already there, doin’ that….but I got the T shirt.
-Himself brought it home, a gift from the editor of the magazine “The Hobo Times” and I wore it to the premiere of John T Davis’ documentary film “Hobo” at the Cork Film Festival in l991.
+Unbeknownst to him, John T Davis was already there, doin’ that….(but I got the T shirt.
+Himself brought it home, a gift from the editor of the magazine “The Hobo Times” and later I wore it when John T Davis’ premiered his documentary film “Hobo” at the Cork Film Festival in 1991.)
 The music for “Hobo” is from Davis himself, from Dylan and from Guthrie.
 Guthrie was a migrant worker who knew well that “the sound of the steel rails humming, that’s the hobo’s lullabye.”

-The other image is (as I remember it) of Davis standing in front of his house, a calm blue sky above, blue water behind.
+The other image (as I remember it) is of Davis standing in front of the blackened bones of Ben Edar, a calm blue sky above, calm blue water behind.
 He is unrolling a canvas he salvaged from the fire, his graduate piece from the Belfast College of Art.
 It is a familiar image: the simple white shape of a jet plane against a blue background.
 Simple and familiar, but to me, beautiful enough to want to reproduce it, to make my own homage.

-I found a deep blue heavy silk tunic and I painted it with a white ‘plane, and because I am me, and the image had not yet been loaded with the symbolism of terror it was later to attain, I stuck diamante rhinestones along the twin jet trails.
+I bought a deep blue heavy silk tunic and I painted it with a white ‘plane and because I am me, and it was still the 20th century and the image had not yet been loaded with the symbolism of terror it was later to attain, I stuck diamante rhinestones along the twin jet trails.

 I always call it my “John T Davis top.”